jovankricka/pragmatic_software_architecture/docs/s03_hexagonal_architecture/s03_l02_about_the_cake.md

 (image)

- will also ignore the fact that most people chose FRONTEND most probably because I used the word CLIENT in the question, thus unfortunately creating immediate mental association between the two.
+I will ignore the fact that most people chose FRONTEND most probably because I used the word CLIENT in the question, and because frontend usually consumes API via HTTP.
 The thing that interests me is that a room full of programmers was not able to strongly agree on where to put the HTTP client in the layered architecture.

-This was enlightening.
+This was very interesting.

 Perhaps it is good to repeat one more time the sentence emphasised by Google search: